Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The Rapid Embedded Development :ref:`Brick <primer_bricks>` (RED Brick) can control other :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>`.
 The programming languages C/C++, C#,
-Delphi/Lazarus, Java, JavaScript, MATLAB/Octave, Perl, PHP, Python, Ruby, Shell and Visual Basic .NET can be executed on the Brick.
+Delphi/Lazarus, Java, JavaScript, Octave, Perl, PHP, Python, Ruby, Shell and Visual Basic .NET can be executed on the Brick.

 A program that controls Bricks and Bricklets can be written and tested